Zentrik/Renderer/README.md

 # Renderer

-My implementation of https://raytracing.github.io/books/RayTracingInOneWeekend.html in Julia.
+My implementation of https://raytracing.github.io/books/RayTracingInOneWeekend.html in Julia and C++.

 Install by cloning this repo, activating the package environment (i.e. `cd` to the root directory, open `julia` and `] activate .`) and then instantiate (`] instantiate`).
 Then open [RayTracingInOneWeekend.jl](src/RayTracingInOneWeekend.jl) and run.